 Before Apple, Mooney was European sales specialist at Digidesign, a division of Avid Technology.
 In this role, Mooney was responsible for the communication of high-end solutions into multiple territories, and managed technical communication between European specialists and engineers in the U.S. He also held earlier positions at Digidesign, including post-production product specialist, EMEA product specialist and marketing representative.

-iZotope: Rescue Bad Audio from the Cutting Room Floor - Mike Thornton
+- iZotope: Rescue Bad Audio and Become an Audio Superhero - Mike Thornton

 About Mike Thornton

 "Mike has worked in the broadcast audio industry for all his working life, some 38 years.
 He has been recording, editing and mixing documentaries, comedy and drama for both radio and TV, as well as doing the occasional music project.
 As if that weren't enough to keep him busy, Mike also works as a broadcast audio consultant and trainer, serves as the Deputy Editor of the Pro Tools Expert website, and has spent 15 years providing 24/7 Pro Tools support.
 Regular readers of Sound on Sound will also be familiar with Mike’s Pro Tools column.
 For Mike, the line between work and hobbies is a very fuzzy one, but to get away from technology he is building a live steam garden railway and loves Codeword puzzles.”